achrovisual/terminal-simulator/README.md

 ```
 To run the program, just open the binary executable produced in terminal.

+_If you are going to compile this on Windows, you may have to install Windows Subsystem for Linux from the Microsoft Store._

 ## Commands
 | Command  | Description |
 | ------------- | ------------- |